sainadreddy/Data-Recording-Cleaning-Analysis-Visualisation/README.md

 >[!Note]
 > You can only view the percentage when one type of vehicle is selected.
-> As menioned in file(code) just see infograph as design rather than data in it.
+> As mentioned in a file(code) see infograph as design rather than data in it.